Dr Duncan McLaren

 Chair of the Edinburgh Radiation Research Collaborative

-Undergraduate training at St Mary's Hospital Medical School in London from 1983-1989.
+I undertook undergraduate training at St Mary's Hospital Medical School in London from 1983-1989.
 I also undertook an intercalated BSc in Clinical Science and gained First Class Honours.
-General Medical training at Queens University Hospital Nottingham.
-Specialist cancer training at Velindre Cancer Hospital Cardiff.
-Clinical Fellowship specialising in GU oncology at the British Columbia Cancer Agency, Vancouver.
+I did my General Medical training at Queens University Hospital Nottingham and specialist cancer training at Velindre Cancer Hospital Cardiff.
+I then did a Clinical Fellowship specialising in GU oncology at the British Columbia Cancer Agency, Vancouver.